Overview

 Adding the Container component to the page

-1. All pages already have Containers baked-in to the template.
+1. All pages already have Containers on the template by default.

 2. If additional Containers are needded: